London Oratory School: History

-The Fathers of the London Oratory in Brompton, Knightsbridge opened their first school in King William Street in the City of London in 1852 and two parochial schools in Chelsea in 1856.
+The Fathers of the London Oratory in Brompton, near South Kensington, opened their first school in King William Street in the City of London in 1852 and two parochial schools in Chelsea in 1856.
 Seven years later, in 1863, at the request of Cardinal Wiseman, who wanted to provide a wider education for Catholic children than was available at that time, the Oratory Fathers established a school for boys in Chelsea, and in 1870 a school for girls staffed by the Daughters of the Cross.
 These schools were fee paying and they were the forerunners of the present school.

 Both schools flourished but in the early part of the last century Cardinal Vaughan asked the Oratory Fathers to inaugurate the first Central Schools for Catholic children.
 This they did in 1912, developing the two schools which ceased to be fee paying, into Central Schools on a site in Stewart's Grove, Chelsea.

-During both World Wars, sixty six Oratorians lost their lives fighting for their country, with some of the men having been members of the Oratory Cadet Corps.
+During both World Wars, sixty six 'Old Oratorians' lost their lives fighting for their country, with some of the men having been members of the Oratory Cadet Corps.
 The vast majority of Oratory boys joined the Army or RAF, but a select few did join the Royal Navy.
 Old Oratorians were recipients of decorations, such as the Croix de Guerre, the Distinguished Conduct Medal and the Military Cross.
 On the outbreak of war in 1939, the school, together with Fr Dale-Roberts of the Oratory, moved to Tonypandy in South Wales, whilst the school site in Stewart Grove was taken over by the War Office and used as a high status internment camp.